PKUFlyingPig/PipeSwitch/experi_reproduce/README.md

 If the script completed successfully, you will find figure5.png in this directory, which looks like the figure below:
 ![image-figure5](./figure5.png)

+### Tips:
+- before you run the script, you may use `nvidia-smi` to check that the GPU is idle, and there is no other process on the GPU, or you may get `File exist` error which indicates the GPU memory is not enough.
+- before you run the script, you may also use `netstat -tlnp|grep 1234` to check there is no other process listening on the same address, or you may get `OSERROR: Address already in use`.

 ## Figure 6 : Throughput and latency under different scheduling cycles for ResNet on p3.2xlarge.

 ## Figure 7 : Effectiveness of pipelined model transmission.